byu-magicc/rransac/README.md

 * **Good Model**: A model that is deemed very likely to correctly describe a phenomenon, based on predefined criteria, becomes a good model.
 In regards to target tracking, a good model is referred to as a **good track**.

+* **Poor Model**: A model that is not a good model.
+In regards to target tracking, a poor model is referred to as a **poor track**.

 * **Time Window**: An interval of time extending into the past from the current time.

+* **Expired Measurement**: A measurement that was observed in the past outside the time window.

+* **Measurement Source**: An algorithm that takes sensor data and produces a measurement.
+We will often refer to a measurement source as just a source.